Conditional Content with Qwilr Templates

 Qwilr allows multiple conditions to be applied in a block to define which blocks show up on the page.
 You can utilize either the And or Or modifier.

-These can be applied to different tokens when using the And modifier, or the same token when using the Or modifier.
+These can be applied to different Variables when using the And modifier, or the same Variable when using the Or modifier.
 In the example below, we have below showing if Region is "Australia" And if the State is "NSW".

 In this example, we've have it set to be if the Region is "Australia" Or if the Region is "New Zealand".

-You can utilize up to 10 conditions for a block rule, combining And and Or as needed to decided what content shows and what remains hidden based on the information provided for those token fields.
+You can utilize up to 10 OR conditions for a rule, combining them along And conditions as needed to decided what content shows and what remains hidden based on the information provided for those Variable fields.

 To remove a condition, select the trash icon to delete condition.